15 Common Galaxy Note 9 Problems & How to Fix Them

 How to Fix Galaxy Note 9 WiFi & GPS Problems

 Nothing is perfect, we get it.
 With every phone release WiFi or Bluetooth complaints surface.
-So far, early Galaxy Note 9 owners have mentioned poor performance, WiFi connectivity issues, drops, and other random issues relating to internet speeds.
+So far, Galaxy Note 9 owners have mentioned poor performance, WiFi connectivity issues, drops, and other random issues relating to internet speeds.
 We have a quick and simple solution for you.

 If you used Samsung SmartSwitch to transfer your old phone to the Note 9, the WiFi password likely transferred and connected automatically.
 That’s nice, but sometimes it causes your problems.

-Furthermore, the phone just came out and we’re already seeing complaints about GPS.
-And while we expect a few updates will improve GPS accuracy and speeds, especially while using Google Maps, we have nothing to report so far.
+Are you dealing with GPS problems too?
+While future updates will improve GPS accuracy and speeds, especially while using Google Maps, we have nothing to report so far.
 Open Google Maps and tap the bullseye icon to get a GPS lock, which helps more often than not.
 Also, in Maps tap the three lines at the top and go to Settings > Location Accuracy Tips > and follow the steps for the best GPS.

 How to Fix Galaxy Note 9 Bluetooth Problems

 We saw Bluetooth complaints on the Galaxy Note 8 and even the S9.
 This is actually a bigger issue with Android overall, and Google reportedly fixed everything in Android 8.1 Oreo.
 Your Note 9 runs Android 10, so users shouldn’t experience any major Bluetooth problems.
 Meaning your issue is likely the accessory or car stereo.